On the Rank of Multigraded Differential Modules: Non-positive differential degree

-Since $H(G)=0$, the long exact sequence in homology coming from \eqref{eqn:ses} shows that $H(F/G)=H(F)$.
-The module $F/G$ is a free summand of $F$ since $G$ is generated by basis elements of $F$.
-So by induction $F/G$ has a free flag $\{G^n\}_{n\in\mathbb{Z}}$.
-Setting
+Since $H(E)=0$, the long exact sequence in homology coming from \eqref{eqn:ses} shows that $H(F/E)=H(F)$.
+The module $F/E$ is free since $E$ is generated by basis elements of $F$.
+By a standard splitting argument, and Proposition \ref{free-flag-lifting} there is a differential $R$-module $G\cong F/E$ so that $F = E \oplus G$.
+So by induction $G$ has a free flag $\{G^n\}_{n\in\mathbb{Z}}$.
+Proposition \ref{free-flag-lifting} shows that